bors-ng-test-org/test-repo-2/README.md

-Make sure we didn't break reviews

-3
+Make sure the new year note is limited by the actual date.